 Wearing a mask is obligatory for now but a lot of times you’ll find yourself at a distance of more than 5 meters of other people so it’s safe to take a photo without a mask on.
 I do recommend keeping it on when you’re just walking around!

-Dates: from 3rd of April until the 2nd May 2021
+Dates: From 5th of April until the 2nd of May

 Opening hours: from 10 am to 06 pm.
 The ticket desk closes at 05:30 pm.